 HOST A SCREENING

-Starting September 2017 we are taking Abundant Land across the country and screening the film in permaculture schools, eco-learning centers and community organizations.
+Starting September 2017 we are taking Abundant Land across the country and screening the film at universities, non-profits, libraries, public schools, eco-learning centers and community organizations.
 Learn more about how hosting a screening can build community and amplify your organization's message.

-This year, we’re launching a national “Host a Screening” campaign to bring the film to communities across the country.
+This year, we’ve launched a national campaign called Planting Solutions, where we will work with organizations and universities interested in hosting a screening to bring the film to communities across the country and pair it with teachers and practitioners of regenerative agricultural practices who can speak to audience members following a screening.
 We’ve created the Abundant Land Screening Kit to give organizations an easy to use tool to share the film with their local communities.

 The Abundant Land Screening Kit includes all the tools necessary to host a successful event: